nathgoh/news-summarizer/backend/README.md

 This is the backend implementation of News Summarizer.

 ## Overview
-- Utilize NewsAPI to retrieve the top ten most relevant news articles for a user-defined topic.
+- Utilize NewsAPI to retrieve the top five most relevant news articles for a user-defined topic.
-- Implement a map reduce summarizer using LangChain and LLMs to summarize the ten news articles
+- Implement a map reduce summarizer using LangChain and LLMs to summarize the five news articles

 ## Code Development
 ### Installation